PietarTheWise/ft_printf/README.md

 $ make
 # in command line

-# Compile the library with gcc and call the function in your file like you do with other libraries.
+# Compile the your code with gcc and call the function in your file like you do with other libraries.

 ```